chisui/dakka/thesis/main.md

 The first issue can be solved by adding the actor type to `ActorContext` as a type parameter.

-The second and third are a little trickier.
-To be able to send a message in a type safe way we need to retain the actor type.
-But if we would make the actor type explicit in the `WriterT` type we would only be able to send messages to actors of that exact type.
+The second and third issue are a little trickier.
+To be able to send a message in a type safe way, we need to retain the actor type.
+If we would make the actor type explicit in the `WriterT` type though, we would only be able to send messages to actors of that exact type.
 Luckily there is a way to get both.
 Using the language extension `ExistentialQuantification` we can capture the actor type with a constructor without exposing it.
-To retrieve the captured type you just have to pattern match on the constructor.
-We can also use this to close over the actor type in the create case.
-With this we can create a wrapper for a send and create actions:
+To retrieve the captured type you have to pattern match on the constructor.
+We can also use `ExistentialQuantification` to close over the actor type in the create case.
+With this technique we can create a wrapper for send and create actions:

 ```haskell
 data SystemMessage